Hans Halvorson Physics, Logic, Philosophy

 1927

 • Winter: Differences of opinion begin to arise between Bohr and Heisenberg.
 Tensions rise.
-Bohr leaves Copenhagen for a personal retreat to Tretten, Norway, and while here, Bohr lands upon the idea of “complementarity”.
+B leaves Copenhagen for a personal retreat to Tretten, Norway.
+While in Norway, B arrives at the idea of “complementarity”.
 (TO DO: It’s not clear that he starts using this word until he begins drafting the Como lecture.
 At some point he also uses the word “reciprocity”.)

-• September 16: B delivers the famous Como lecture, where he formally introduces the principle of complementarity.
-Explore the principle of complementarity in the Stanford Encyclopedia of Philosophy.
+• Sep 16: B delivers the Como lecture, in which he introduces the principle of complementarity.

-• October 24-29: The fifth Solvay Conference takes place, where Bohr and Heisenberg further develop the Copenhagen interpretation of quantum mechanics.
-It is at this conference that Heisenberg presents his uncertainty principle, which states that certain pairs of physical properties, like position and momentum, cannot both be known to arbitrary precision.
+• Oct 24-29: Fifth Solvay Conference, where Bohr and Heisenberg further develop the Copenhagen interpretation of quantum mechanics.
+Heisenberg presents the uncertainty principle.
 More on the Solvay Conference and the uncertainty principle.

 1929